almet/notmyidea/content/pages/about.rst

 github page <https://github.com/mozilla-services>`_ or on `the Spiral project page <http://github.com/spiral-project/>`_

 Don't hesitate to contact me at `alexis at notmyidea org`.
+The associated public key is **0x078805D867F56F12**.